 There is one sign of civilisation, of course – Dursey’s unique and charismatic cable car.
 Hitched to the mainland above dolphin-rich Dursey Sound, this is Ireland’s only cable car, running 250 metres above the sea.
 With the capacity for just six people at a time, it’s a lifeline for the handful of inhabitants living in three small villages on the island.

 Stepping onto the island, visitors can continue on foot along a stretch of the Beara Way.
 Highlights on Dursey include the ruins of O’Sullivan Bere’s castle, a 200-year-old signal tower with views stretching to the Skelligs and Mizen Head, and several standing stones.
 The indented coastline, open bog, and wild winds leave you in no doubt – you’re far from the madding crowd.

-Strong currents in Dursey Sound make crossing by boat hazardous, and led to the construction of the island’s famous cable car which operates to this day to bring islanders and visitors alike across to the island at the end of the Beara peninsula.
+Strong currents in Dursey Sound make crossing by boat hazardous.
+This led to the construction of the island’s famous cable car which operates to this day to bring islanders and visitors alike across to the island at the end of the Beara peninsula.
 It’s a memorable and awe-inspiring way to travel over the swirling waters below!

 2. Encounter Birdlife at the very edge of Europe